How to Use This Calculator

 Can a Bishop Score change quickly?

 Yes, a Bishop Score can change relatively quickly, particularly as labor progresses or with interventions like cervical ripening.
-It's a dynamic assessment, and repeat evaluations might show significant improvement in cervical readiness within a few hours.
+It's a dynamic assessment, and repeat evaluations might show significant improvement in cervical readiness within a few hours or days.

 What does a low Bishop Score mean?